Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Reverse Engineering.md

 Let's decompile it using [Binary Ninja Cloud](https://cloud.binary.ninja/).

-After some variable renaming, we are left with the following:
+After some variable renaming and type editing, we are left with the following:

 ### Decompilation